Theme Installation

 To create a blog, first make sure that on the front page displays your latest posts.
 For this navigate to Settings > Reading > Your homepage displays and select "Your latest posts".
 After that you can create new posts.

-Adding new posts works similar to standard WordPress Posts > Add New.
+You can add a new post in the WordPress admin panel: WordPress Dashboard > Posts > Add New Post.
 All posts will be displayed on the front page.

 With this theme you can use 10 post formats: standard, image, gallery, video, audio, aside, link, quote, status, and chat.
 Here's a quick overview of them: